-In January, the CDC reported that every state in the continental U.S. showed widespread flu activity.
+In January, the CDC reported that every state in the continental U.S. showed widespread activity of the flu virus.

-While this flu season’s rates of illness and death are not unusual on a national scale, the high levels of illness concentrated in particular areas show just how bad it can get when a flu strain takes hold.
+While this flu season’s rates of illness and death are not unusual on a national scale, the high levels of illness concentrated in particular areas show just how bad it can get when the flu virus strain takes hold.

-The viruses that cause the flu are microscopic and easily transferred through direct contact or through the air.
-That’s why being in close quarters with other people when you’re at work, shopping, or commuting can increase your likelihood of becoming sick.
+The viruses that cause the flu virus are microscopic and easily transferred through direct contact or through the air.
+That’s why being in close quarters with other people increases your likelihood of becoming sick.
 Those public environments are hard to predict and impossible to control.

 But you can control the air in your home to make it uninhabitable for some of those viruses.
 It comes down to three factors: Humidity, Air Purity, and Ventilation